Mark Twain once said, “Find a job you enjoy doing, and you’ll never work a day in your life.”

 - Backcountry navigation and route-finding

 Wildland firefighters work long schedules — think 70+ hours a week! — but are usually compensated very well for their work.
-They can often earn a year’s salary in just one season of around 4-6 months.
+They can often earn a year’s salary in just one season of around four to six months.
 Because of this, wildland firefighting is extremely competitive, much like many of the other hiking-related jobs on this list.

 To be considered for a wildland firefighting position, you must take the necessary courses, be in exceptional physical condition, and be willing to travel at a moment’s notice, for weeks or even months at a time.

 Resource: How to Become a Wildland Firefighter